goustoben/gousto-webclient/detailed-setup.md

 ```

 ### Running regression tests
-The regression tests have their own `package.json` which can be found under tests/regression.
-All commands assume you are within that directory.
+The regression tests have their own `package.json` which can be found under `tests/regression`.
+All commands assume you are within that directory and have already started the server locally with `npm run dev` command in `src` folder.

 ```shell
 npm install